Revealed: Draft list of countries that will be allowed to enter the EU

-Locked away in a meeting room in Brussels, officials are debating who will be allowed to enter the EU on July 1 when the bloc's international borders are scheduled to be flung open - and who will be forbidden.
+Locked away in a meeting room in Brussels, officials are debating who will be allowed to enter the EU on July 1 when the bloc's international borders are scheduled to be opened - and who will be forbidden.

+There are two lists, one for those that will be accepted, and one for those who will not.

-The list has already aroused controversy, after sources revealed that the United States - the worst-affected country worldwide by COVID-19 with more than 2.4 million cases, isn't on it.
+The list has already aroused controversy after sources revealed that the United States - the worst-affected country worldwide by COVID-19 with more than 2.4 million cases, is on the latter list.

-Brazil and Russia are also believed to be on the no-entry list due to their responses to the virus.

-On Thursday, European officials failed to reach a decision on which countries will be barred from entry even after the bloc's external borders open, with an EU diplomat telling Euronews that officials "could not reach an agreement" and that talks would continue into Friday.

-Euronews has obtained, from EU diplomatic sources, the full draft list of the countries for which Europe's borders will be open, and can confirm that Brazil, Qatar, the U.S. and Russia are indeed not on it.
+Euronews has obtained, from EU diplomatic sources, the full draft list of the countries for which Europe's borders will be open, and can confirm what we reported on Wednesday that Brazil, the US and Russia are indeed not on the approved list.

+The most recent draft list was agreed by EU states on Friday and contains 15 countries.
+On Thursday, we reported that a draft list of 54 countries had been discussed by EU members.

 The full list of countries whose nationals will be allowed to enter Europe according to the draft list is as follows:

-Note: This article has been updated with the new draft list of EU countries.